Floating IPs

 Important

 If a specific IP address is not present in the default pool, you must specify the correct pool name as in Example 2.
-E.g., if you wanted to allocate 192.168.64.71, you must also specify --pool alternate-pool.
+For example, if you wanted to allocate 192.168.64.71, you must also specify --pool alternate-pool.

 Example 4: Create an instance bound to one or more floating IPs